hipso99/structures-practice/README.md

 # structures-practice
-A repo to tactice data estructures
+A repo to practice data estructures